These best weekend getaways in New England will give you a taste of the northeast

 Explore Oak Bluffs and Edgartown

 Oak Bluffs and Edgartown are two charming towns where you’ll find most of the accommodations on Martha’s Vineyard.
+(Be sure to find a vacation rental along the waterfront!)

 Oak Bluffs is best known for its gingerbread cottages and other Victorian-era buildings.
 It’s also home to the Flying Horses Carousel, the oldest carousel in America, and an alpaca farm called Island Alpaca Company.